FinnAchatz/perf-oriented-dev/exercises/10/README.md

 Or that the linear insert operations lead to a worse performance for some data structures and the random generator leads to an uneven distribution.

 - Also interesting, the random initialized linked list is performing better than the sequentially allocated one.
 Here no code was changed from last week...
-- Another bug we were not able to fix: 8M size always is 2 steps
+- Another bug we were not able to fix: 8M size always is 2 steps Caused by Segmentation fault which we could not debug.
+Was not present last week.

 Performance of the linked list compared to the tiered linked list is very similar but noticeable (negative) impact for insertion mix of 0%...
 Random access performs better than standard linked list, but sequential access not.